Jute Rugs for Indian Homes — Benefits, Styles & Care Tips

 Durability

-Jute has a tensile strength of approximately 1,500 MPa — making it one of the strongest natural plant fibres.
+Jute has a tensile strength of approximately 200–700 MPa (depending on fibre grade) — making it one of the strongest natural plant fibres.
 A good quality braided or woven jute rug in a normal-traffic living room or dining room can last 8–12 years with proper care.
 It is not suitable for the highest-traffic zones (main entryways, corridors) but thrives in living rooms, bedrooms, and dining areas.

 Temperature Regulation